LoppiePoppieDoppie/Date_transformation/README.md

-# Date_transformation
+# Preprocessing
-Scripts for transform confusing date tables
+Scripts for tables transformation